 [bctt tweet=”How to find the Perfect WordPress Theme!” username=”roughpixels”]

-As much as I would love to have you get one my themes, I still encourage you to check out other sites too.
+As much as I would love to have you get one of my themes, I still encourage you to check out other sites too.

-However, with 1000’s of plugins available, some are considered “must-haves” while some may be nice, but not required.
+However, with thousand’s of plugins available, some are considered “must-haves” while some may be nice, but not required.
 Just like bloated themes, you also want to think about how many plugins you put into your website because these also add bloat.
 Keep them limited and make sure to use only what you need.

 Free vs Premium Themes

-Now comes a very important decision of whether you should go for a free theme or opt-in for a premium (paid) theme?
-There are some really nice looking ones, so don’t rule them out because you could find your perfect WordPress theme.
+Now comes a very important decision of whether you should go for a free theme or opt-in for a premium (paid) theme.
+There are some really nice-looking ones, so don’t rule them out because you could find your perfect WordPress theme.
 Premium themes, on the other hand, will include more features and also premium support.

 Here are some faqs about free vs premium: